 Example: Change the truncation point for CSV exportsedit

 If large exports are causing performance or storage issues, you can increase the number of bytes before the report truncates from the default 10 MB.
-Maximum allowed value is 50 MB (52428800 Bytes).
+For stack versions between 6.0.0 and 7.15.0 the maximum allowed value is limited to 50 MB (52428800 Bytes).

 Logging and audit settingsedit